 If you plan to hike to the base of Lula Falls, you will want to bring good hiking boots.
-It is also very slippery and rocky, so you will want to make sure you watch where you step!
+It is also very slippery and rocky, so watch where you step!

 Photography Tips at Lula Falls

-The Lula Lake waterfall is a spectacular place for waterfall photography.
-If you plan to make the trek down to the base, you and your camera will likely get wet depending on how close you get to the waterfall.
+The Lula Lake waterfall is an ideal place for waterfall photography.
+But if you plan to trek down to the base, you and your camera will likely get wet depending on how close you get to the waterfall.
 Something I didn’t think about beforehand.

 “Neko,” my Canon EOS-1N, got a little too wet for my liking.
 Of course, I had no cloth or towel to wipe the moisture off.
 Sweaters are good for more than just keeping you warm, as I used the bottom of mine to clean off the water droplets.
-You will want to make sure you bring a wipe cloth or towel just in case this happens to you.
+But you will want to bring a wipe cloth or towel just in case.

 You will also want to account for any wind.
-The wind was blowing all the waterfall droplets into our faces and camera gear.
+The wind blew all the waterfall droplets into our faces and camera gear.
 I wish I could have taken some photos closer to Lula Falls, but it wasn’t worth damaging my camera.